ENCCS/hpda-python/content/optimization.rst

 The IPython "magic" command
 :py:meth:`%time <ipython:IPython.core.magics.execution.ExecutionMagics.time>`
-can also be used to quickly print the same with less effort as follows:
+can also be used to make a similar benchmark with less effort as follows:

 .. code-block:: ipython